Outline of Non-Road Mobile Machinery (NRMM) Emissions Regulations

 Directive 97/68/EC (emission of gaseous and particulate pollutants from internal combustion engines to be installed in non-road mobile machinery) was adopted in 1997.

 The Directive requires that, in order to be first placed on the EU market, engines for use in non-road mobile machinery must be approved to demonstrate compliance with pollutant emission limits.
 The measures arose from an EC policy to harmonise the national arrangements of Member States, thus removing potential barriers to trade.
-Directive 97/68/EC has been subsequently amended by 2001/63/EC, 2002/88/EC, 2004/26/EC and 2006/105/EC.
+Directive 97/68/EC has been subsequently amended by 2001/63/EC, 2002/88/EC, 2004/26/EC, 2006/105/EC, 2011/88/EU and the last amendment Directive 2012/46/EU.

 The Directive was implemented into UK law by the "Non-Road Mobile Machinery (Emission of Gaseous and Particulate Pollutants) Regulations 1999" (Statutory Instrument No. 1999/1053).
 The Regulations apply to new engines to be installed in non-road mobile machinery, intended and suited to move, or to be moved on the ground, either on or off the road.